publiccodenet/about/organization/mission.md

 * We prioritize long term sustainability and growth for the benefit of our members
 * Our work is open by default and welcomes contributions.

+The founding principles were adopted by the board of directors on 23 August 2019.

 \* In order to start as an association 4 initial individual founders will play the role of member until there are enough public members for the organization to sustain itself.

 ## Goals